AFIT-R/afit-r.github.io/datawrangling/day-3.md

 ## Tutorials & Resources

 Read and work through the following tutorials.
 Due to the holiday we do not have class.
-However, the skills and functions introduced in these tutorials will be built on with the [day-4](day-4) material and are also necessary to complete your project deliverable due at the end of the week...so don't put this material off until the last minute!
+However, the skills and functions introduced in these tutorials will be built on with the [Day 4](day-4) material and are also necessary to complete your project deliverable due at the end of the week...so don't put this material off until the last minute!

 ### Importing and exporting spreadsheet data